 Keylight installs its documentation in the plug-in’s subfolder in the Plug-ins folder.
 For more information, see Keying effects, including Keylight.

 Color Finesse installs its documentation in the plug-in’s subfolder in the Plug-ins folder.
 For more information, see Resources for Synthetic Aperture Color Finesse.

 Documentation for ProEXR plug-ins is available in a PDF document on the fnord website.
 For more information, see About 3D Channel effects, including ProEXR effects.

-In this video by Todd Kopriva and video2brain, the new Cycore effects and improved color bit depth are shown.
+In this video by Todd Kopriva and video2brain, the Cycore effects and color bit depth are shown.
 Learn how to apply a couple of these effects and see what it means to use different bit depths.

 Imagineer mocha shape AE

 Documentation for the mocha shape for After Effects (mocha shape AE) plug-in is available on the Imagineer website.

 Unlike the similarly named mocha shape for After Effects (mocha shape AE), Imagineer mocha-AE is not a plug-in; it is a separate, standalone planar tracker application.
 For more information, see Resources for mocha for After Effects (mocha-AE).

 Many plug-ins for After Effects are written in the C/C++ programming language using the After Effects SDK.
 Effect plug-ins written with C/C++ have the filename extension .aex.
 For information on developing plug-ins for After Effects with the C/C++ SDK, go to the After Effects Developer Center section of the Adobe website.

 Kas Thomas provides a tutorial on the MacTech website that shows step by step how to write an After Effects plug-in.